How much money do you need to retire in Australia

 There’s a lot of us counting down to R-Day.
 In fact, in 2020 140,000 Australians retired, with their average age of retirement being only 64.3 years of age. (source)

-So, how much money do you need to retire?
+So how much do you specifically need to retire?

 Well that’s what we will try to help you with in this article.
 We’ll bring to light the numerous factors and considerations that you can think about and work through today.
 We’ll highlight a simple rule that you can follow, and you’ll learn a quick formula to take away and plan your finances with.